CompactJS/uea/README.md

   ·
 </p>

-You are writing a JavaScript library and need to accept one or more HTML elements?
-But you want to leave your users a broad choice, how to select them?
-Then this is for you.
+You are writing a JavaScript library and need to receive one or more HTML elements?
+But you want to leave your users a broad choice, on how to select them?
+Then this might be for you.

 ## Table of Contents